Lando Norris ‘clueless on track at the minute’ after poor showing in Bahrain

 McLaren have looked the dominant team all weekend at the Sakhir circuit and Norris’ team-mate Oscar Piastri lived up to that billing by clinching pole position.

-George Russell found pace in his Mercedes to take second ahead of Ferrari’s Charles Leclerc.
+George Russell found pace in his Mercedes to take second ahead of Ferrari’s Charles Leclerc, but the British driver was later hit with a one-place grid penalty.

 “No big complaints, the car is amazing, as good as it has been all season which is strong.
 Just I have been off it all weekend,” Norris said.